KushajveerSingh/personal-website/docs/internal/projects.md

     -   Command line support.
     -   Terminal user interface support.
 Use API to create simplified interface.
 -   Remain neutral.
 Avoid influence from politics, religion, geopolitics, or other external agendas.
+-   Respect right to repair.
+When making hardware do not employ dark patterns to make it harder for people to access, modify, and repair the machine as they wish to.
+-   An exception to the rules can be created for organizations that don't respect these rules1.

 ---